-The lymphatic system, or lymph system, is similar in many ways to the blood circulatory system, in that it involves an extensive network of vessels that traverse almost all our tissues to allow for the movement of a fluid called lymph.
-This fluid drains through these lymphatic vessels in a way that is very similar to the return of blood along the veins back to the heart.
+The lymphatic or lymph system involves an extensive network of vessels that passes through almost all our tissues to allow for the movement of a fluid called lymph.
+Lymph circulates through the body in a similar way to blood.

 Fast facts about the lymphatic system